frakenation/SODiff/README.md

 If you find the work helpful to your research, please cite the following paper(s).

 ```
-@article{Yang2025sodiff,
+@article{yang2025sodiff,
     title={{SODiff: Semantic-Oriented Diffusion Model for JPEG Compression Artifacts Removal }},
-    author={Yang, Tingyu and Gong, Jue and Guo, Jinpei and Li, Wenbo and Guo, Yong and Gu, Hong and Zhang, Yulun},
+    author={Yang, Tingyu and Gong, Jue and Guo, Jinpei and Li, Wenbo and Guo, Yong and Zhang, Yulun},
     journal={arXiv preprint 2508.07346},
     year={2025}
 }